brootaylor/brootaylor-v2/src/_content/pages/me.md

 # Populates the opening / `lead` text on a page
 lead:
   - I'm originally from South Africa and grew up on a dairy farm in a very <a href="https://youtu.be/bGQbM3QfA5w">beautiful part of the country</a>.
-  - Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking and camping in the mountains, canoeing, fishing and sport.
+  - Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking and camping in the mountains, staring at the stars, canoeing, fishing and sport.
 Funny how things turn out sometimes.

 bodyClass: "about-me"